Dennis Township, New Jersey: Local government

 Dennis Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.
 The Committee members serve in a part-time capacity and receive an annual salary.

 The governing body originally consisted of three elected officials, one of which would be elected by the membership to serve as the Mayor.
 In 1989 voters approved a ballot question to increase the membership from three members to five members, and in November 1990 the voters elected two additional Committee members.
 The first five-member committee took office in January 1991 at which time the governing body established the position of Township Administrator.

-As of 2023, the members of the Dennis Township Committee are Mayor Zeth Anthony Matalucci (R, term on committee and as mayor ends December 31, 2022), Deputy Mayor Scott J. Turner (R, term on committee ends 2023; term as deputy mayor ends 2022), Matthew J. Cox (R, 2022), Frank L. Germanio Jr. (R, 2024) and Thomas Van Artsdalen III (R, 2023).
+As of 2023, the members of the Dennis Township Committee are Mayor Zeth Anthony Matalucci (R, term on committee ends December 31, 2025; term as mayor ends 2023), Deputy Mayor Scott J. Turner (R, term on committee and as deputy mayor ends 2023), Matthew J. Cox (R, 2025), Frank L. Germanio Jr. (R, 2024) and Thomas Van Artsdalen III (R, 2023).

 In October 2017, the Township Committee appointed Nicolas Elisano to fill the seat expiring December 2019 that became vacant following the resignation of Melanie Smith, who was moving out of the township.
 In November 2018, Matthew J. Cox was elected to serve the balance of the term of office.